High risk screenshot inaccuracy

 The algorithm will make mistakes.
 Sometimes it will miss sexual content.
 Sometimes it will flag normal content as "high risk".
 This is why we give you access to every screenshot though.
-When time allows, accountability partners should be quickly scrolling through all of the screenshots.
+When time allows, report recipients should be quickly scrolling through all of the screenshots.
 Humans are able to detect sexual content much more efficiency than computers.
 However, we understand that peoples time is limited, so the algorithm is there to help.
 When you're short on time, at a minimum be sure to check the high risk screenshots.

 Adjust sensitivity levels

 Now to complicate things a bit more, each person using Truple has their own opinions about what is vs isn't sexual.
 They also have their own preferences about whether they'd like the algorithm to be more sensitive or less sensitive.
 Because of this, we added the ability to adjust the algorithm's sensitivity levels.
 If you're tired of all the false positives, and are willing to accept some false negatives, you can decrease the algorithm's sensitivity.
 If you'd prefer the algorithm is more aggressive in flagging content, because you want to make sure it doesn't miss anything, you can make the algorithm more sensitive.